qkzk/fm/readme.md

 - [Cryptsetup](https://gitlab.com/cryptsetup/cryptsetup): decrypt & mount encrypted devices
 - [Nitrogen](https://github.com/l3ib/nitrogen/): set up a wallpaper
 - [Dragon-Drop](https://github.com/mwh/dragon) drag-and-drop a file from a terminal to a GUI application.
 - [Ueberzug](https://github.com/LalleSX/ueberzug) display images in your terminal.
 Used to preview images.
-This one may be tricky to install from source since the original maintener nuked his project.
-It's still available in many package managers.
+You can display images within WezTerm directly with the help of iterm2's Inline Image Protocol
 - [isoinfo](https://command-not-found.com/isoinfo) allow the content preview of an iso file
 - [jupyter](https://jupyter.org/) preview jupyter notebooks by converting them to markdown
 - [pandoc](https://pandoc.org) preview epub by converting them to markdown with pandoc